 Enjoying the company of a pet can be very rewarding to everyone in a family, and indeed a lesson on how kind and fragile nature can be, and how we should all do our best to protect it.

-However, no matter how long we have enjoyed their #company and how confident we are about their relaxed character, we should never forget they still possess an animal’s instinct.
-Like human beings are capable of using all types of actions to defend themselves (even though they may regret them later), when an animal feels threatened it can really hurt those around them.
+However, no matter how long we have enjoyed their company and how confident we are about their relaxed character, we should never forget they still possess an animal instinct.
+Like human beings are capable of using all types of actions to defend themselves (even though they may regret them later), when an animal feels threatened it can really hurt everyone around them.

-A baby boy was lost and a #dog later put down not only because there were no physical boundaries between an animal and a baby boy, but also (and especially) due to a too relaxed attitude towards a pet that can't stop being an animal with all of its natural instincts, irrational actions and fears.
+A baby boy was lost and a dog later put down to rest too not only because there were no physical boundaries between an animal and a baby boy, but also (and especially) due to a too relaxed attitude towards a pet that can't stop being an animal with all of its natural instincts, irrational actions and fears.